Joe-pixelcloud/Upenn-Project-1/README.md

 Metricbeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-Filebeat monitors log files or file locaations that you specify.
+Filebeat monitors log files or file locations that you specify, you can track authentication logs.
 Metricbeat monitors and takes system metrics and sends them to a specified output such as elastic search.
+With metricbeat you would see ram usage or memory for example.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: